As you may know, a lot has happened lately with autonomous technology in the trucking industry.

 The Government has to Get Involved

-More than a dozen states have laws on the books that allow for the testing of self-driving vehicles.
+More than fifteen states have laws on the books that relate to self-driving vehicles.
 Ultimately, though, the federal government will set the rules that allow for the safe movement of autonomous, 80,000-pound trucks across the country.
 Self-driving trucks will be regulated by the Department of Transportation’s National Highway Traffic Safety Administration (NHTSA).

 Driving a Heavy-Duty Truck Requires Skill and Intuition